Ming-2015/glPlayground/README.md

 ## Description
 This is a project intended to further refine my skills as a graphics programmer.
-It uses glad as the openGL loader, hence the name of the project.
+It uses glad as the openGL API loader.

 ![screenshot]